DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 ~\ROMs\openbor\The Endless Quest.lnk
 ```

-The drawback to using shortcuts is that they're not portable, if you change the location of your games, you will need to manually update the shortcuts as well.
+The drawback to using shortcuts is that they're not portable, if you change the location of your games, you will need to manually update the shortcut files as well.

 **Linux:**